-All statements as to matters of law and legal conclusions, but not as to factual matters, contained in this section, unless otherwise noted, are the opinion of Vinson & Elkins L.L.P. and are based on the accuracy of the representations made by us and our general partner.
+All statements as to matters of federal income tax law and legal conclusions with respect thereto, but not as to factual matters, contained in this section, unless otherwise noted, are the opinion of Latham & Watkins LLP and are based on the accuracy of the representations made by us.

-For the reasons described below, Vinson & Elkins L.L.P. has not rendered an opinion with respect to the following specific federal income tax issues: (1) the treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units (please read "-Tax Consequences of Unit Ownership-Treatment of Short Sales"); (2) whether our monthly convention for allocating taxable income and losses is permitted by existing Treasury Regulations (please read "-Disposition of Common Units-Allocations Between Transferors and Transferees"); and (3) whether our method for depreciating Section 743 adjustments is sustainable in certain cases (please read "-Tax Consequences of Unit Ownership-Section 754 Election").
+For the reasons described below, Latham & Watkins LLP has not rendered an opinion with respect to the following specific federal income tax issues:

+(i) the limited partner status of assignees of common units who are entitled to execute and deliver transfer applications and thereby become entitled to direct the exercise of attendant rights, but who fail to execute and deliver transfer applications (please read "-Limited Partner Status"); (ii) the treatment of a unitholder whose common units are loaned to a short seller to cover a short sale of common units (please read "-Tax Consequences of Unit Ownership-Treatment of Short Sales"); (iii) whether our monthly convention for allocating taxable income and losses is permitted by existing Treasury Regulations (please read "-Disposition of Common Units-Allocations Between Transferors and Transferees"); and (iv) whether our method for taking into account Section 743 adjustments is sustainable in certain cases (please read "-Tax Consequences of Unit Ownership-Section 754 Election" and "-Uniformity of Units").